docker/docs/content/engine/security/_index.md

 just need to bind on a port below 1024 do not need to run as root: they can just be granted the `net_bind_service` capability instead.
 And there are many other capabilities, for almost all the specific areas where root privileges are usually needed.

-This means a lot for container security; let's see why!
+This means a lot for container security.

 Typical servers run several processes as `root`, including the SSH daemon, `cron` daemon, logging daemons, kernel modules, network configuration tools,